The Department of Aging is organized into eight divisions. Each division performs or supports a critical function of the agency or the aging network.

 Information Systems Division

 Office of the State Long-Term Care Ombudsman

 The Office of the State Long-Term Care Ombudsman safeguards the rights of consumers of long-term care and other services throughout Ohio.
-Staff help resolve problems and advocate for home care consumers and residents of long-term care facilities.
-They also coordinate a statewide network of paid and volunteer staff.
-They manage the Long-term Care Consumer Guide, which provides information about Ohio nursing homes and residential care facilities.
+The division's mission is to advocate for excellence wherever consumers live.
+Representatives of the State Ombudsman throughout Ohio seek resolution of problems and advocate for home care consumers and residents of long-term care facilities, with the goal of enhancing their quality of life and care.
+Division staff manage the Long-term Care Consumer Guide, which provides information about Ohio nursing homes, residential care facilities, and class 2 residential facilities.

 State Long-Term Care Ombudsman: Beverley Laubert

 Deputy State Long-Term Care Ombudsman: Erin Pettegrew

 The Performance Center Division (PCD) helps the department and our partners improve service delivery.
 Staff monitor the performance and compliance of contracted providers.
 They compile and analyze data.
 Using business intelligence, they help department and area agency staff make decisions about the delivery and management of programs and services.